-- That a pattern of behaviour be recognised; - That the Pastoral Team are aware when intervention is warranted, thus avoiding more serious consequences; - Abnormal behaviour patterns are observed, which may be an indication of underlying factors; - Appropriate action may be taken; - Communication with parents and carers is recorded and - In the event of suspension and permanent exclusion, all supporting material is available.
+- that a pattern of behaviour be recognised; - that the Pastoral Team will be aware when intervention is warranted, thus avoiding more serious consequences; - abnormal behaviour patterns are observed, which may be an indication of underlying factors; - communication with parents / carers is recorded - appropriate action may be taken; - in the event of suspension or permanent exclusion, all supporting material is available.

-Form tutors and postholders should check the entries in the Progress Teaching Behaviour Log for pupils regularly.
-The Heads of Learning Area are responsible for the monitoring of behaviour in their Learning Area.
-The Pastoral Team will identify, monitor, and intervene where there are difficulties across the curriculum.
-Staff will investigate the possible cause of these behaviours which will inform the next steps; this may or may not involve disciplinary action.
+Form Tutors and post holders should check behaviour logs regularly.
+The Heads of Learning Area (HOLA) are responsible for monitoring behaviour within their learning area.
+Form Tutors and Heads of Year (HOY) will identify students who are demonstrating negative behaviours across the curriculum.
+Staff will investigate the possible cause of these behaviours which will inform next steps which may or may not involve disciplinary action.